mrtazz/plustache/README.md

 # plustache - mustache templates for C++
 Basic port of [mustache templating](http://mustache.github.com) to C++.

-## Why HTML templating in C++?
+## Motivation
-Honestly, I don't know, but I wanted to find out if/how it is possible to port mustaches to a more static language.
+I want to find out if/how it is possible to port mustaches to a more static language.
+Also I found [ctemplate](http://code.google.com/p/google-ctemplate/) to be rather complicated (I have to admit I never used it, but merely read the documentation).
+Therefore I am trying to keep this one as simple as possible.
-And learn a lot in the progress.

-That is also why the supported mustache functionality is still very basic.
-More functionality will be implemented, when I figure out what's the best way to do it.

 ## Usage
 Create a template: